Helping kids set goals that are achievable can be a daunting task. It doesn’t have to be. These resources will help you teach SMART goals for kids.

 With kids, who have a harder time seeing the big picture of a goal, it can be even more daunting.
 So, we need to teach them, and perhaps ourselves, to set SMART goals.
 So, just what are SMART goals, and why are they more attainable?

 What Are SMART Goals?

 SMART goals are measurable.
 How will you know when you’ve met your goal?
-For Emma, she’ll know when she’s all the way down on the floor.
+For my daughter, she’ll know when she’s all the way down on the floor.

 SMART goals are achievable.
 The goal should be challenging not unattainable.
-Because Emma had all three splits and her over-splits prior to her injury, her PT and I know this is an achievable goal for Emma as long as we focus on one at a time and just go for flat – not over-splits (where the legs are above the hips when ‘flat’ on the floor.)
+Because she had all three splits and her over-splits prior to her injury, her PT and I know this is an achievable goal for Em as long as we focus on one at a time and just go for flat – not over-splits (where the legs are above the hips when ‘flat’ on the floor.)

 This mindset of breaking goals into manageable chunks is perfect for kids, teens, and adults.
 It’s important to me, though, to help the kids learn how to do this now rather than in their 40’s like me.